Steak in the Instant Pot is great with potatoes cooked all at the same time! Tender sirloin and vegetables for dinner have never been easier to make.

 - Dinner rolls

-- Then try our air fryer steak wrapped with bacon next!
+- Next should be our air fryer steak wrapped with bacon next!
 It’s not an Instant Pot recipe, but it’s the next favorite appliance in my kitchen and I HIGHLY recommend getting one.
 Next to my Crock pot these three items are the ONLY methods of cooking for me.

 We’ve also made Instant Pot Salisbury steak which uses ground beef but still along the lines of our favorite comfort foods.